What is a Pitch Deck?

 Measure engagement so that you can iterate and optimize.
 A good reason to avoid offline tools like PowerPoint and go for online pitch decks instead is that you can measure everything.
 Foleon allows you to see who reads your pitch deck, how far they get through it, how much time they spend in it, what they click on and more.

 Personalize your pitch deck.
-Another reason to go for online pitch decks is that you can include personalization tokens and smart content.
-You can connect Foleon to your CRM, for example, or even use social integrations to pull in information like names and job titles.
-That way, each reader gets a presentation tailored directly to them.
+Another reason to go for online pitch decks is that you can personalize your content faster.
+With reusable templates, it's just a matter of swapping out some names and logos.
+That way, each reader gets a presentation tailored directly to them, and you can keep it all organized in different projects each separately secured.

 Get your pitch deck in front of as many people as possible.
 Offline documents like PowerPoints and PDFs are not easily shareable, and you need to present them physically.
 Their online counterparts, however, are perfect for sharing and are even optimized for search engines, meaning that more eyes will see it.